ralfw/presentationfeedback/README.md

 ## Scenario
 A web portal to give feedback to speakers at a conference.

 A conference consists of a number of sessions.
-Attendees can give feedback to each session in a simple way: by selecting a color from a traffic light (red, yellow, green) and optionally a comment.
+Attendees can give feedback to each session in a simple way: by selecting a color from a traffic light (red, yellow, green) and optionally adding a comment.

 Sessions can be scored from 15min after they started until maybe 1h after they finished.